tninh/agoramarketplace/README.md

-#this is CMPE 272 Term Project \n Each team members please gives an idea
+# This is CMPE 272 Term Project
+Each team members please gives an idea